Skip to content

 Are affiliate-program directories worth it?

 Yes, for most programs.
-Directory visitors are already looking for a program to join, so the traffic is highly qualified.
+Directory visitors are already hunting for a program to join, so the traffic is highly qualified.
 A good listing also earns a topically relevant backlink that supports your recruiting page’s SEO.
 Niche, category-specific directories tend to convert best.

 What should an affiliate-program directory listing include?